WillbyH/StuffCounter/README.md

 *Player Stuff does not include: guests, tiles, surfaces and ducks.*

 ### What is AdvancedStuffCounter.js?
 Advanced Stuff Counter will also include the identifier, I do not recommend using this version of the plugin.
-It does not help much.
+That is unless you have a heap of custom scenery.
+I have heard it is helpful then.

 ![Ingame Window](http://file.willby.info/advancedstuffcounter.png)